HannachiHassen/Framework_Project/README.md

 * Search for Maven TestNG configuration and add the plugin for Maven Surefire plugin having configuration tags
 * Run from the command prompt - mvn test

+## Configuring log4j for logs
+* Copy paste the log4j2.xml file here into the Config File Folder
+* Open the LoginTest and write the logs
+* Add the tags to pom.xml file to specify where exactly log4j file is available in the project
+    - Search for 'Maven filtering' in google
+    - Add the tags under <build> tag
+* Run the code and observe that the logs will be printed in the logs file

 ## Versioning